ASR: Attention-alike Structural Re-parameterization: Conclusion

 \section{Conclusion}

-In this paper, we introduce a novel attention-alike structural re-parameterization (ASR) method, tailored for the channel attention mechanism, which enables effective interconversion between different network architectures.
+In this paper, we introduce a novel attention-alike structural re-parameterization (ASR) method, tailored for the attention mechanism, which enables effective interconversion between different network architectures.
 Our discovery of the \textit{Stripe Observation} provides new insights into the channel attention mechanism from a statistical perspective, leading to the development of ASR.
-Extensive experiments demonstrate that ASR can improve model performance without extra parameters and inference time.
-We have also provided experimental and theoretical evidence for the compatibility, effectiveness, and robustness of ASR, making it a promising approach for practical applications.
+Extensive experiments demonstrate that ASR can improve model performance\textbf{ without any extra inference cost}.
+We have also provided experimental evidence for the compatibility, effectiveness, and robustness of ASR, making it a promising approach for practical applications.